eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 ---

 Recommended hardware profile:
-* 16 GiB of RAM
+* 16+ GiB of RAM (some client combinations benefit from 24 GiB)
 * Quad Core CPU
-* 1TB "mainstream" SSD - neither QLC nor DRAMless
+* 2TB "mainstream" SSD - neither QLC nor DRAMless (1TB can work with some client combinations; 2TB affords more room for growth)

-Generally, 8 GiB of RAM is a tight fit, and 16 GiB is recommended.
+Generally, 8 GiB of RAM is a very tight fit, and 16+ GiB is recommended.

 2 or 4 CPU cores, and an SSD for storage because the node databases are so IOPS-heavy.
-The Geth execution client would require around 350GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
+The Geth execution client would require around 500GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
 Offline pruning is available.

 Other execution clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).

-The consensus client database is small, around 11 GiB, but we don't know what growth will look like once the merge with PoW is done.
+The consensus client database is small, around 20-100 GiB, but we don't know what growth will look like once the merge with PoW is done.

 If you are running a slasher, that might be another 100 to 300 GiB by itself.